LukeShortCloud/rootpages/src/administration/graphics.rst

          Task Scheduler (taskschd.msc) > Create Basic Task... > Name: Virtual Monitor > Next > When do you want the task to start?
 When the computer starts > Next > Start a program > Next > Program/script: (select the "usbmidd.bat" file) > Next > Finish
          Task Scheduler (taskschd.msc) > Task Scheduler (Local) > Task Scheduler Library > Virtual Monitor > Properties > (select "Run whether user is logged in or not" and "Run with highest privileges") > OK

+Virtual Audio
+^^^^^^^^^^^^^

+Parsec does not create any virtual audio devices.
+Instead, it forwards connected hardware audio from the Parsec host to the client.
+There are a few ways around this for a headless setup.

+-  Plug in and forward an audio device to the virtual machine.
+-  On macOS and Windows hosts, use the `VB-CABLE virtual audio device <https://vb-audio.com/Cable/>`__.
+[14]

 Image Processing
 ----------------